pacstall/pacstall/README.md

 `sudo wget -q https://raw.githubusercontent.com/Henryws/pacstall/master/pacstall -O /bin/pacstall && sudo echo "Henryws" >> /usr/share/pacstall/repo/pacstallrepo.txt`

 DO NOT CLONE THIS REPOSITORY!!
 This serves as the scripts home and the packages.
-If you clone this repository, you will download all the packages currently available in this repository
+If you clone this repository, you will download all the packages currently available in this repository (which is a lot)